-The oven interior is finished with a porcelain enamel coating, "Spillovers" should be cleaned from the interior bottom surface as soon as possible to prevent carbonizing and a burnt-on condition.
+The oven interior is finished with stainless steel.
+"Spillovers" should be cleaned from the interior bottom surface as soon as possible to prevent carbonizing and a burnt-on condition.
 Grease or any residue should be cleaned from interior surfaces as soon as it accumulates.